TheVioletBaron/GA_and_PBIL/README.md

 The goal of this project is to use genetic algorithms (GA) and population-based incremental learning (PBIL) to solve Maximum satisfiability problems (MAXSAT).
 Running this code requires that that the proper MAXSAT files are saved to the same directory as these files (a folder should be included in the download).
-To run this code, in terminal line you will need to type python3 Driver.py followed by 8 arguments on one single line.
+To run this code from the command, line you will need to type python3 Driver.py followed by 8 arguments on one single line.
 Those arguemnts include:

 1. Algoirthm selection: g for GA or p for pbil